ColderNegative/3DRendering/Notes/objectImportNotes.md

 ## update 2: 11 September
 - all object files can be placed in a folder which will be indexed by the getObjFiles method
+- getfilemeta method pulls the number of faces, vertecies, normals, and textures from the file